TheArchitectDev/Architect.Identities/README.md

 ### Entity Framework

 When DistributedIds (or any decimal IDs) are used in Entity Framework, the column type needs to be configured.
-Although this can be done manually, the [Architect.Identities.EntityFramework](https://www.nuget.org/packages/Architect.Identities.EntityFramework) package facilitates conventions for this through its extension methods.
+Although this can be done manually, there are more convenient ways.

+If the [Architect.DomainModeling](https://github.com/TheArchitectDev/Architect.DomainModeling) package is used, its [Entity Framework conventions](https://github.com/TheArchitectDev/Architect.DomainModeling?tab=readme-ov-file#entity-framework-conventions) can take care of all identity mappings, as well as make it easy to customize them.

+Alternatively, the [Architect.Identities.EntityFramework](https://www.nuget.org/packages/Architect.Identities.EntityFramework) companion package facilitates mapping plain DistributedIds:

 ```cs
 protected override void ConfigureConventions(ModelConfigurationBuilder configurationBuilder)